Русский

 We have already said above that in addition to the main factors (dental plaque and food debris), there are also causes in the oral cavity that predispose to the appearance of caries.
 These include:

-• The presence of crowded teeth (Fig. 6) –Causes and main symptoms of dental caries development this contributes to food getting stuck between the teeth and also complicates the process of oral hygiene.
+• The presence of crowded teeth (Fig. 6) – this contributes to food getting stuck between the teeth and also complicates the process of oral hygiene.
 Therefore, such patients almost always experience rapid formation of dental plaque, gum inflammation, and dental caries.

 • Low rate and amount of saliva secretion - salivation helps to some extent to wash away food debris from the teeth after eating.
 So per day, normally about one and a half to two liters of saliva should be produced.
 If a person’s salivation is low, then this is a prerequisite for faster development of caries.